algosup/2022-2023-project-2-factory-display-Project-2-group/Functional_specification.md

 It's an administrative authority that has existed since January 6, 1978, and ensures the proper use and security of computer data.

 [^3]: HTML (HyperText Markup Language)
 We use this language to create a web page.
-It is the skeleton of the page.
+It's the skeleton of the page.
 We write all the content as well as its structure.

 [^4]: CSS (Cascading Style Sheets)
 This language completes HTML.
 It allows to format and make more ergonomic the website.
-It is the flesh that embellishes the skeleton.
+It's the flesh that embellishes the skeleton.

 [^5]: JS (JavaScript)
 It's an object-oriented scripting language.
 This means that we can make the elements that make up the website dynamic.
-It is the muscles and joints of the site.
+It's the muscles and joints of the site.

 [^6]: PHP (Hypertext Prepositor)
-It's a langage used for create dynamic web pages via HTTP server (server side) but also localy.
+It's a langage used for create dynamic web pages via HTTP server (==server-side==) but also localy.